Evolution of expected values in open quantum systems: Final Remarks and conclusions

 \section{Final Remarks and conclusions}

 Since unitary evolutions preserve the eigenvalues of the density operator, the explicit time-dependence of these quantities is an accurate signature of the interaction of the system with its environment.
-In this work he have assumed that this interaction consists of a thermal contribution, which is associated with the entropy variation, and a power contribution that does not change the entropy of the system.
+In this work he have assumed that this interaction consists of a thermal contribution, which is associated with the entropy variation, and an additional contribution that does not change the entropy of the system.
 Noting that the entropy depends exclusively on those eigenvalues, we were able to determine to what extent these interactions affect the values of the other properties of the system, generalizing Ehrenfest's theorem, which is valid for unitary dynamics.

 The above partition is based on the hypothesis that the von Neumann entropy is a proper extension of the thermodynamic entropy in the quantum regime.
-While this is strictly true for the particular case of Gibbs states, there is controversy about the validity of this identification for more general states \cite{Hemmo,Prunkl,Chua}.
-We believe that, by exploring the consequences of having assumed this hypothesis, we can contribute to shed light on this issue.
-However, note that the validity of Eq. (\ref{dX2}) is independent on this hypothesis, which only plays a role in the interpretation of the different terms appearing in that equation.
+While this is strictly true for the particular case of Gibbs states, there is controversy about the validity of this identification for out-of-equilibrium states, in which the thermodynamic entropy is not even well-defined \cite{Hemmo,Prunkl,Chua}.
+However, we believe that exploring the consequences of accepting that hypothesis is not only a valid conceptual exercise, but also a path that can contribute to shed light on this issue.
+In any case, note that the validity of Eq. (\ref{dX2}) is independent on this hypothesis, which only plays a role in the thermodynamic interpretation of the different terms appearing in that equation.

-In addition to the possible time-dependence of observables through variable parameters, we have shown that there exists a coherence contribution linked to the level of incompatibility between the observables and a certain effective Hamiltonian that governs the evolution of the eigenvectors of the density matrix.
-For the particular case in which the observable considered is the Hamiltonian of the system, the contributions just described give rise to alternative versions of heat and work.
+In addition to the thermal contribution and the possible time-dependence of observables through variable parameters, we have shown that the evolution of expected values is influenced by a coherence contribution linked to the level of incompatibility between the observables and a certain effective Hamiltonian $\Omega$ that governs the evolution of the eigenvectors of the density matrix.
+This operator, in two dimensions, is directly related to the angular velocity of the Bloch vector.
+Therefore, in the general case, it can be associated with the abstract angular velocity of the eigenbasis of the density operator, which, due to the orthonormality condition, undergoes a rigid rotation in Hilbert space \cite{Synge}.